mh61503891/mh61503891.github.io/source/profile-ja/index.md

 ### 国際会議論文（査読付き）

+1. **Masayuki Higashino**, “A Design of an Anti-Phishing Training System Collaborated with Multiple Organizations,” In *Proceedings of the 21st International Conference on Information Integration and Web-based Applications & Services*, pp. 591-594, Munich, Germany, 2019.
 1. **Masayuki Higashino**, Toshiya Kawato, Motoyuki Ohmori, Takao Kawamura, “An Anti-phishing Training System for Security Awareness and Education Considering Prevention of Information Leakage,” In *Proceedings of the 5th International Conference on Information Management*, pp. 82-86, Cambridge, UK, 2019.
 1. **Masayuki Higashino**, Tamami Imado, Masashi Inoue, “Design of a Computerized Educational System about Risks of Social Networking Services for Children,” In *Proceedings of the 2019 2nd International Conference on Software and Services Engineering*, pp. 151-154, Prague, Czech Republic, 2019.
 1. Motoyuki Ohmori, Satoshi Fujio, **Masayuki Higashino**, “The Deepest Vertex First Reboot: Rebooting Network Edge Switches in a Campus Network,” In *Proceedings of the Workshops of the 33rd International Conference on Advanced Information Networking and Applications*, pp. 151-160, Matsue, Japan, 2019.